Introduction to UX A/B Testing

 Instead of just taking someone else’s word for it and implementing their test results as is onto your website, you should consider why not doing this may be beneficial.
 Every website has different goals, target audiences, traffic sources, and optimization methods, meaning that the same tactics that worked on one site may have vastly different outcomes when applied to yours.

 Don’t forget: what was successful for them might not necessarily yield a 40% uplift in conversions for your business!
-Additionally, testing elements that are rendered in the customer's browser can enhance user experience and interaction with web elements directly within the client's environment.
+Additionally, testing elements rendered in the customer's browser can enhance user experience and interaction with web elements directly within the client's environment.

 Avoid the #2 Pitfall: Assembling Too Many Variables for Testing